yuzhou-wang/yuzhou-wang.github.io/_pages/people/heewon-yim.md

 Heewon's research interests center on atmospheric chemistry and air quality modeling.
 Her dissertation focuses on volatile organic compound (VOC) emissions and their role in secondary organic aerosol (SOA) formation.
-Heewon has extensive experience in developing emission inventories and applying chemical transport models (e.g., CMAQ, WRF, SMOKE, InMAP) in combination with machine learning approaches to evaluate and improve model performance.
+Heewon has strong expertise in developing emission inventories and applying chemical transport models (e.g., CMAQ, WRF, SMOKE, InMAP) in combination with machine learning approaches to evaluate and improve model performance.

-In her free time, she loves to watch movies and run.
+In her free time, she enjoys watching movies and running.